damianhakert/damianhakert.github.io/source/handbook/engineering/workflow/index.html.md

 There is an informal scheduling committee that has a weekly meeting that discusses issues _around_ scheduling and how the process of scheduling issues can be improved.
-Actual scheduling, prioritization and others has to happen on GitLab.com and nowhere else.
+Actual scheduling, prioritization, and others has to happen on GitLab.com and nowhere else.

 The meeting is open to anyone wanting to join.
 Ask in #scheduling to be added.